juancarlospaco/faster-than-walk/README.md

 - Not Recursive.
 - Returns iterator.
 - Items yielded in random order.
+- Lenght of return unknown, you can not assert it return something or nothing.

 **ftw:**
 - Recursive.
 - Returns `list`.
 - Items preserve order.
+- Lenght of return known, you can assert it returns something.